cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 fault.
 These effects may affect the localization or deformational style in a region.
-Furthermore, heterogeneous topographic stresses on a particular fault may affect the way earthquake ruptures propagate across the fault plane, although the degree to which topographic stresses effect faulting has received little attention.
+Furthermore, heterogeneous topographic stresses on a particular fault may affect the way earthquake ruptures propagate across the fault plane.
+Despite this, the degree to which topographic stresses affect faulting has received little direct study.

-In this work, we investigate the effects of topographic stresses on the faults that ruptured in the Mw 7.9 2008 Wenchuan, China earthquake.
-This earthquake is an ideal candidate for study because it occurred at the base of the Longmen Shan, one of the largest and steepest escarpments on Earth (Figure 1), and has a well-studied coseismic slip distribution characterized by significant along-strike variations in coseismic slip rate.
+In this work, we investigate the effects of topographic stresses on the faults that ruptured in the 2008 *M*7.9 Wenchuan, China earthquake.
+This earthquake is an ideal candidate for study because it occurred at the base of the Longmen Shan, one of the largest and steepest escarpments on Earth (Figure \ref{fig:lms_map}), and has a well-studied coseismic slip distribution characterized by significant along-strike variations in coseismic slip.
 Additionally, because the earthquake occurred after ~2000 years of seismic quiescence, postseismic stresses in the lithosphere are likely to be negligible, suggesting that the stress state on the faults at the time of rupture can be approximated as the sum of topographic, lithostatic, and accumulated tectonic stresses.
-We then use the Mohr-Coulomb failure critereon to bracket the tectonic stress field, pore fluid pressure, and static friction of the fault.
+We then use the Mohr-Coulomb failure criterion to bracket the tectonic stress field, pore fluid pressure, and static friction of the fault.

 ## Previous work on topographic stresses

-Aspects of the topographic stresses and their relevance to tectonics have been studied for some time.
+Aspects of topographic stresses and their relevance to tectonics have been studied for some time.
 Jeffreys [-@jeffreys1924] noted that the presence of high mountains is evidence that the Earth's crust can support significant heterogeneous differential stresses over long time